dheershah01/Actuarial-Portfolio/04_IBNR_Reserving_Excel/README.md

 # IBNR Reserving in Excel
 **Tools:** Excel (formulas, pivot tables, actuarial reserving techniques)

-This project demonstrates an **Incurred But Not Reported (IBNR) reserving model** applied on a synthetic dataset of insurance claims.
+This project demonstrates an **Incurred But Not Reported (IBNR) reserving model** applied on a synthetic dataset of only the "Fire Domestic" class of  insurance claims.
 The methodology reflects industry-standard actuarial reserving practices, while all identifiers and claim data have been anonymised.

 ### What the file includes: